zlucksolutions/wp-podcast-manager/readme.txt

 - Very Easy process to Setup
 - Fetch all required details from the feed URL
-- Option to select Posttype & Category while import
+- Option to set Posttype & Category while import
-- Option to modify fetched details of your podcast.
+- Option to modify fetched details of your podcast
 - Easily add new custom podcast by podcast link
 - Complete Shortcode to display podcasts in any pages - [podcast category='cat1, cat2' podcast_per_page=10]
 - Responsive layout for all device sizes